osvauld/web-client/README.md

 </p>

-Meet [Osvauld](https://osvauld.com).
+Meet [osvauld](https://osvauld.com).
 An open-source credential management tool intended to solve password-mess teams face.
 Osvauld helps to enforce password/token hygiene and visibilty across your team thus resulting in better overall security.

 > Osvauld is still in its early days, not everything will be perfect yet, and hiccups may happen.
-Please let us know of any suggestions, ideas, or bugs that you encounter on our [Discord](https://discord.gg/XU22FscZ) or GitHub issues, and we will use your feedback to improve on our upcoming releases.
+Please let us know of any suggestions, ideas, or bugs that you encounter on our [Discord](https://discord.gg/u43atWCS) or GitHub issues, and we will use your feedback to improve on our upcoming releases.

-The easiest way to get started with Osvauld is by creating a [Osvauld Cloud](https://app.osvauld.com) account.
-Osvauld Cloud offers a hosted solution for Osvauld.
-If you prefer to self-host Osvauld, please refer to our [deployment documentation](https://docs.Osvauld.so/docker-compose).
+For setting up osvauld, please refer to our [deployment documentation](https://docs.osvauld.com/installation/setting-up-osvauld/).

 ## ⚡️ Contributors Quick Start

 ### Prerequisite

 Development system must have docker engine installed and running.
+Osvauld requires a PostgreSQL instance running.

 ### Steps